KernFerm/Secure-File-Transfer-Enterprise-Security-Suite/docs/README.md

 - ✅ **Router settings**: Some routers block device discovery
 - ✅ **Wait longer**: Network scan takes 10-30 seconds for completion

+**❌ "My PC doesn't show as trusted" (Fresh Install)**
+- ✅ **This is CORRECT security behavior**: Fresh installs have zero trusted devices
+- ✅ **Expected workflow**:
+  1. Download/install application → No trusted devices (secure)
+  2. Run application and click "🔍 Scan Network"
+  3. Your PC appears as "Untrusted" (this is normal!)
+  4. Click "✅ Trust" next to your PC to approve it
+  5. Your PC now shows as trusted and ready for transfers
+- ✅ **Why this happens**: Zero-trust security model prevents auto-trust
+- ✅ **One-time setup**: You only need to trust your PC once

 **❌ "Devices show as 'Untrusted'"**
 - ✅ **This is normal**: All devices start untrusted for security
 - ✅ **Manual trust**: Click "✅ Trust" on devices you recognize
-- ✅ **Install on other PCs**: Run app on multiple computers for full functionality
+- ✅ **Install on other PCs**: **CRITICAL** - Install the application on ALL devices you want to transfer files between
-- ✅ **Start receiver**: Other devices need file service running to be "Available"
+- ✅ **Start receiver**: Target devices need "Start Receiver" running to be "Available"

+**❌ "Can't send files to other devices"**
+- ✅ **Install app everywhere**: Other devices must have this application installed and running
+- ✅ **Mutual trust required**: Both devices must trust each other (Device A trusts B, Device B trusts A)
+- ✅ **Receiver must be running**: Target device must click "🟢 Start Receiver"
+- ✅ **Same network**: All devices must be on the same WiFi/network

 **❌ "Generic device names like 'Workstation-114'"**
 - ✅ **DNS issues**: Some networks don't allow reverse DNS lookup